 Selected Collaborative Publications

 - “Speculation: Financial Games and Derivative Worlding in a Transmedia Era.”
-Critical Inquiry (Forthcoming with N. Katherine Hayles and Patrick LeMieux).
+Critical Inquiry.
+With N. Katherine Hayles and Patrick LeMieux.
+(Summer 2014)

 - “Lucidity: Connected Learning and Transmedia Games.”
 Audiovisual Thinking: The Journal of Academic Videos, Issue 5, 2013, video essay (with Melissa Gilliam, Seed Lynn, and Ainsley Sutherland).